 The Future Is Here: NFC And Your Privacy

-You can use your telephone to pay for meal or film tickets.
-And you will be capable of shop a subway or rail card, or bus pass on the tool.
-In place of carrying a dedication token from a supermarket, pharmacy or other retailer or service provider, such as Starbucks or Kinkos (now known as FedEx Company), you will be capable of just tap your cell phone to the 13.56MHz RFID NFC tag placed near the check in, and get a discount or gather points.
-For public networks, check-in also would be made easily and at once, utilizing a Google Places tag, or by means of a Foursquare and Facebook equivalents.
+You can use your telephone to pay for meals or film tickets.
+And you can shop for a subway or railing card or bus access on the tool.
+In place of carrying a dedication permit from a supermarket, drugstore, or other retailer or assistance operator, such as Starbucks or Kinkos (now known as FedEx Company), you will be capable of tapping your cell phone to the 13.56MHz RFID NFC tag placed near the check-in, and get a deal or collect particulars.
+For public networks, check-in would also be made quickly and at once, utilizing a Google Places tag or Foursquare and Facebook equivalents.

 What do you think about this technology?
-Is it great or is it dangerous?
+Is it great, or is it dangerous?
 Share your thoughts with us in the comments!